-Georgia Laws on Nursing Homes and Assisted Living Facilities
+Georgia Laws on Nursing Home Abuse and Assisted Living Facilities

-There are several common causes of action when referring to nursing home abuse cases.
+There are several common types of nursing home abuse cases.
 They include:

 - Professional negligence or negligence in general